 Spanish chorizo is different than Mexican chorizo.
-It’s usually smoked or preserved in some way.
+This is usually smoked or preserved in some way.
 It doesn’t require the same kind of cooking.

-It’s actually a lot like fully cooked kielbasa except for the different spices and herbs.
+Imagine a fully cooked kielbasa except for the different spices and herbs.
 You can slice it up and add it to your favorite recipes.

-Since Mexican chorizo has a delicious flavor and it’s ground very fine, you can make some great creamy dips.
+Mexican chorizo has a delicious flavor.
+It’s more fine than ground meat.
+It is perfect to make some great creamy dips.

-I couldn’t decide between these three so let’s talk about all of them!
+I couldn’t decide between these so let’s talk about all of them!